 The following is NOT regarded as pro bono work for the purposes of this statement:

-giving legal assistance to any person for free or at a reduced fee without reference to whether he/she can afford to pay for that legal assistance or whether his/her case raises an issue of public interest;
+giving legal assistance to any person for free or at a reduced fee without reference to whether that person can afford to pay for that legal assistance or whether that person’s case raises an issue of public interest;

 free first consultations with clients who are otherwise billed at a firm’s normal rates;